brunomaga/brunomaga.github.io/index.md

 </p>

 <p>
 Previously, I was an AI resident at <a href="https://www.microsoft.com/en-us/research/lab/microsoft-research-cambridge">Microsoft Research</a> in Cambridge (UK), working on probabilistic machine learning, time-sequence data and graph neural networks.
 Prior to this, I completed a PhD in Computational Neuroscience at the <a href="https://www.epfl.ch/en/">EPFL</a> in Switzerland, researching large-scale reconstruction and simulation of brain-inspired spiking neural networks.
 Before that, I was an HPC research engineer at the <a href="https://www.epfl.ch/research/domains/bluebrain/">Blue Brain Project</a>, working on large-scale data science, distributed storage and multicore/GPU algorithms.
-Some of my life work is now part of the <a href="https://neuron.yale.edu/neuron/">NEURON</a> and <a href="https://github.com/BlueBrain/CoreNeuron">CoreNeuron</a> open source simulators, and has been executed on several supercomputers with over 10K compute nodes processing exabyte-scale datasets.
+Some of my life work is now part of the <a href="https://neuron.yale.edu/neuron/">NEURON</a> and <a href="https://github.com/BlueBrain/CoreNeuron">CoreNeuron</a> open source simulators, and has been executed on several supercomputers with thousands of compute nodes processing exabytes of data.
 </p>

   </div>